isaaciaac/bomberman/paper/README.md

-Chinese version of the manuscript.
+Chinese version of the manuscript and English Tex paper